SacchXN/project-5/README.md

 # Introduction
-Project-5 centers on building a hand gesture recognition system.
+This project centers on building a hand gesture recognition system.
 Utilizing MediaPipe for efficient hand landmark detection and OpenCV for real-time video processing, the software extracts key hand features.
 These features then feed into a neural network, designed and trained with PyTorch, to accurately classify a range of gestures and translate them into inputs for an interactive digital environment.

 ---